-Dr. Leopold J. Streletz is Associate Professor in Neurology (Education) at Weill Cornell Medicine-Qatar (WCM-Q).
+Dr. Leopold J. Streletz is Clinical Associate Professor in Neurology (Education) at Weill Cornell Medicine-Qatar (WCM-Q).
 He is also Adjunct Professor of Neurology at Jefferson Medical College where he began his career in Medical Education.
 Upon graduating from Temple University School of Medicine in 1969, he trained with Dr. Richard A Chambers at Thomas Jefferson University Hospital in Neurology.
 Dr. Streletz is a diplomate of the American Board of Psychiatry and Neurology with subspecialty certification in Clinical Neurophysiology and Fellow of the American Academy of Neurology.
 In 1995, he inaugurated the ACGME accredited residency training program in Clinical Neurophysiology (EEG, EP and EMG) at Thomas Jefferson University Hospital in Philadelphia.
 During his tenure at JMC, he was the recipient of several NINDS/Dept of Education research awards.

 In 2000, he moved to the Kingdom of Saudi Arabia and the King Faisal Specialized Hospital and Research Center (KFSH&RC) in Jeddah.
 There, he organized the Neurology Section in the Neuroscience Department under the leadership of Dr John Girvin.
 He joined the Medical Education Program at WCM-Q in 2005 teaching neuroscience in the second year medical curriculum and initiated the Neurology Clerkship and an elective in Neurology for the third and fourth year.
 In addition, he is a Consultant at Hamad Medical Corporation (HMC) in the Neurology Section.